prajivinn/prajivinn.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 Further feature engineering and hyperparameter tuning of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest may help further refine model performance.

-Validation using time-based splits or evaluation on new incoming data prior to model deployment is also recommended to ensure the model generalizes well to evolving customer behavior.
+Although the model demonstrates strong performance based on R² and cross-validation, these evaluations assume that future data follows a similar distribution to historical data.
+As customer behavior can evolve over time in a retail setting, it is recommended to validate the model using time-based splits or new incoming data prior to deployment to ensure it generalizes well to evolving customer behavior and remains reliable in practice.

 From a business perspective in the retail domain, the predicted loyalty scores can be leveraged for customer segmentation, targeted marketing campaigns, and personalized promotions.